Maddireddykiran/ResumeBuilder/DEPLOYMENT_GUIDE.md

 ### Frontend Updates

 1. Push changes to your GitHub repository
-2. Vercel will automatically rebuild and deploy the changes
+2. Netlify will automatically rebuild and deploy the changes

 ## Local Development After Deployment